Skip to Content

 23 to 26 weeks

 Infants born at this gestation weigh about one to two pounds or less.
-They need significant support at the time of delivery because their organs are very immature.
-The skin is very thin and can be bruised easily, and their lungs are not developed.
+They need significant support at the time of delivery because their organs are underdeveloped.
+The skin is very thin and can be bruised easily, and the lungs are underdeveloped.

 At birth, the baby may have a weak but audible cry and require the immediate insertion of a breathing tube and support with a ventilator.
 These infants benefit greatly from artificial surfactant (a liquid needed for breathing), which helps prevent the fragile air sacs from collapsing.